Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 49. Keylogger

-It is a malware made to record keystrokes that a victim types into their computer.
+It is malware that records keystrokes that a victim types into their computer.
 Passwords, credit card numbers, and other private information fall under this category.

 50. Emotet

-is malware made with the intention of stealing sensitive data and spreading it through a network of computers.
+This malware is made to steal sensitive data and spread it through a network of computers.
 Emotet may be exceedingly challenging to find and uninstall and is frequently propagated through phishing emails.

 Although it can be inconvenient and disruptive, adware generally poses less of a threat than other forms of malware.